-On the last track, we discussed Simple Play for Toddlers and Preschoolers.
+In the last section, we discussed Simple Play for Toddlers and Preschoolers.
 This included playing with toys, toy match, borrowing and tackling spontaneous play.

-On this track, we will discuss Three Tips for Free Time at School.
+In this section, we will discuss Three Tips for Free Time at School.
 These will include rules, lining up with a friend and fixation games.

 I served in a consulting capacity for a school involved in mainstreaming.
-As indicated in Track 4, schools aren’t always open to full inclusion.
+As indicated in Section 4, schools aren’t always open to full inclusion.